obaland/vfiler.vim/doc/vfiler.md

 Default: false

 #### -preview-height={window-height}
-The window height of the buffer whose layout is "top", "bottom", "floating".
+The window height of the buffer whose layout is `top`, `bottom`, `floating`.
-If you specify "0", the height will be calculated automatically.
+If you specify `0`, the height will be calculated automatically.
 Default: 0

 #### -preview-layout={type}
 Specify the layout of the preview window.
-Default: "floating"
+Default: `floating`

-    "left":     Split to the left.
+    left    : Split to the left.
-    "right":    Split to the right.
+    right   : Split to the right.
-    "top":      Split to the top.
+    top     : Split to the top.
-    "bottom":   Split to the bottom.
+    bottom  : Split to the bottom.
-    "floating": Floating window.
+    floating: Floating window.

 #### -preview-width={window-width}
-The window width of the buffer whose layout is "left", "right", "floating".
+The window width of the buffer whose layout is `left`, `right`, `floating`.
-If you specify "0", the width will be calculated automatically.
+If you specify `0`, the width will be calculated automatically.
 Default: 0

 #### -show-hidden-files